dalibran/recursive-composer/README.md

 If you'd like to play around with the algorithm...

-1. Clone the Repo onto your Local Machine
+1. Clone the repo on your local machine

 ```zsh
 git clone git@github.com:dalibran/recursive-composer.git
 ```

-2. Navigate to the Project Directory and Install Relevant Gems
+2. Navigate to the project directory and install relevant gems

 ```zsh
 bundle install